 From the Mt.
 Werner aid station join Mountain View Trail (FS Trail 1032).
 Descend the ridge off Mt.
 Werner with beautiful views of the meadows of Hogan Park to the south and the rocky peaks of the Zirkel Wilderness to the north.
 This is single track and some of the prettiest in Colorado.
 A short steep descent at the end of the Mountain View Trail will bring you to a trail junction with the Fish Creek Falls Trail (FS Trail 1102).
 Take a right onto 1102 (heading east).
-You will quickly arrive at Long Lake.
-Round the north shore of Long Lake to the Long Lake Aid Station.
+You will soon arrive at Long Lake.
+Round the north shore of Long Lake to the Long Lake Aid Station where Karl Meltzer and his crew will greet you.